-- Assist the chair in developing planning and strategies that will enable the department to keep pace with the demands of technology. - Seek guidance from students, faculty, staff, and instructors as to the needs of the program. - Make recommendations for the allocations of funds collected through student fees for technology. - Seek opportunities for shared resources within the department and college - Establish long-range goals for the integration of technology infrastructure into teaching creative practice.
+- Assist the chair in developing planning and strategies that will enable the department to keep pace with the demands of technology. - Seek guidance from students, faculty, staff, and instructors as to the technology resources and support needs of the program. - Make recommendations to the Department Chair for the allocation of funds collected through student technology fees.

-Convening: Called by committee or chair, not less than once a term.
+- Seek opportunities for sharing and supporting technology resources within the department and college - Establish long-range goals for the integration of technology infrastructure into teaching creative practices. - Convening: Called by committee or chair, not less than once a term.